MilesButler35/Gyromasters-Pre-Alpha-Old/README.md

 Make AI stay in place after player is destroyed.

-Go over all levels to see if bounds are comppliant with level size.
+Go over all levels to see if bounds are compliant with level size.